Bounce Email Handling Essential Guide

 1. Hard bounce.
 It is a permanent delivery failure that occurs because the recipient’s email address is invalid or no longer in use.
 Typically the domain name no longer exists or it no longer has registered mail servers.
 But the email address can also be invalid due to typos, for example hotmal instead of hotmail.

 2. Soft bounce.
-It is a temporary delivery failure that occurs for a variety of reasons including because the mailbox is full, recipient email server is down or offline, email is too big, email is deferred, etc.
+It is a temporary delivery failure that occurs for a variety of reasons including because the mailbox is full, recipient email server is down or offline, email is too big, email is deferred, etc. Check out our SPF soft fail guide for more details.

 3. General bounce.
 It indicates that the mail server could not deliver the email message, but the reason is unclear.